tgabatin/tgabatin/README.md

 # Hi, I'm Taylor Sanchez (Gabatino)!

-I'm a Software Engineer and Consultant that's passionate about engineering and software.
+I'm a Software Engineer and Consultant that's passionate about technology.
 I graduated with degrees in Computer Science & Quantitative Economics, but I am now pursuing a Masters in Electrical Engineering and Data Science.

 I have many interests when it comes to tech!
 However, I specialize in Full Stack Web Development, DevOps, and Cloud Software and Security.

-Some of my personal projects and endeavors; however, are more rooted in video game/VR/AR development as they tie to the natural sciences, data science, and front and back-end development.
+Some of my personal projects and endeavors; however, are more rooted in video game/VR/AR development as they tie to the natural sciences, Data Science merged with Robotics and Embedded Systems, and Full Stack Development.

 I hope you enjor your stay!

 <br />